Breast cancer in dogs: FAQ

 - any ulcers (cuts or scabs on the skin)

-Easier to treat, these tumours are less likely to grow back after surgery and do not spread to other parts of the body.
+Benign tumours are a non-cancerous tumour.
+They are less likely to grow back after surgery and they do not spread to other parts of the body.

-The operation will involve removing the cancerous cells from your dog’s body.
-In some advanced cases, your vet will need to remove the whole chain of mammary glands on one side of their body.
+The operation may involve removing the lump, the entire mammary gland, or multiple mammary glands.
+If your dog has many masses throughout their mammary glands, your vet may need to remove the whole chain of mammary glands on one side of their body.

 What happens after surgery?

 After your dog has come out of surgery, they will stay in hospital until they are fully recovered from their anaesthetic.
-They can usually come home the same day, though they do sometimes need to stay in hospital overnight.
+Most dogs usually come home the same day, though they sometimes they need to stay in hospital overnight.

-It is normal for your dog to have some bruising post-surgery due to the delicate area that has been operated on.
+It is normal for your dog to have some bruising post-surgery.

 How to take care of your dog after surgery